oudream/RobWork/debian/howToUploade.md

 go to the root of the git repository and run:
 `./debian/scripts/makeReadyToDeploy key=<Your key>`
-where `<Your key>` are the 8 last caracters from the fingerprint of the gpg key uploaded to launchpad. if RW_DEB_KEY is defined as a environment variable you can neglect the key part:
+where `<Your key>` are the 8 last caracters from the fingerprint of the gpg key uploaded to launchpad. if ROBWORK_DEB_KEY is defined as a environment variable you can neglect the key part:
 `./debian/scripts/makeReadyToDeploy`

 This script will take you trough the whole procedure of uploading the package